General Legal Dictionary

-NOTICE: This glossary of legal words and phrases is provided to you by the Clermont County Common Pleas Court to help you better understand your legal problem and obtain quality legal assistance for your situation.
-THIS GLOSSARY IS NOT INTENDED TO BE A SUBSTITUTE FOR THE ADVICE OF AN ATTORNEY.
+NOTICE: This dictionary of legal words and phrases is provided to you by the Clermont County Common Pleas Court to help you better understand your legal problem and obtain quality legal assistance for your situation.
+THIS DICTIONARY IS NOT INTENDED TO BE A SUBSTITUTE FOR THE ADVICE OF AN ATTORNEY.
 THE JUDGES AND COURT STAFF CANNOT GIVE YOU LEGAL ADVICE.
 YOU SHOULD NEVER RELY ON THESE VERY BASIC DEFINITIONS TO MAKE LEGAL DECISIONS.
-Please use this glossary to define your legal circumstance and make informed decisions about selecting a qualified attorney to advise and assist you.
+Please use this dictionary to better understand legal words and make informed decisions about selecting a qualified attorney to advise and assist you.

-In addition to this glossary, the Supreme Court of Ohio now has an on-line glossary of legal terms.
-You can reach that glossary by clicking here.
+In addition to this dictionary, the Supreme Court of Ohio now has an on-line dictionary of legal terms.
+You can reach that dictionary by clicking here.

 Adjudicated, (adjudication)—To be decided by a court of law after a formal legal process, to have already been legally determined as a result of a legal proceeding.